 How Does Rehab for Cocaine Abuse Work?

-Dealing with the physiological aspect of cocaine withdrawal and abuse is only the first step to recovery.
+Dealing with the physiological aspect of cocaine withdrawal and abuse is only the first step to recovery at a cocaine addiction rehab.
 Next, it’s time to begin rehab for the treatment of the psychological addiction.
 Remember that you’re still in the mindset of needing a substance to deal with life.
 When you first reached for the cocaine, you liked the way it made you strong, sharp, and energetic.

 - Dialectical behavioral therapy, which assists you with appropriate emotional responses to situations you can’t improve